Zhaxxy/eZwizard3-bot/README.md

 I seem to have fixed bot of the above using mutiple messures, but it could still happen i just havent seen it happen after my fixes, even with external ftp clients attached

 ## SCE_SAVE_DATA_ERROR_BROKEN sometimes on saves
-this is likley because of a new gold hen version, please use known working version `v2.4b17.3`
+this is likley because of a new gold hen version, please use known working version `v2.4b17.3`<br>
+a fix seems to be that if you open a game, wait until it loads beyond the splash screen, then quit the game this wont happen anymore